OxfordRSE/NTDMC_trachoma_pipeline/README.md

 ### Sampling 200 parameter sets

-Given the ensemble of parameter sets and their respective weight, $n=200$ parameters are sampled for the current scenario.
+For each IU, the AMIS algorithm yields a set of `N*T` weighted parameter sets.
+For each IU, `n=200` parameter sets are sampled from the weighted ensemble.
 These parameter values are written in `files200/InputBet_X.csv` where `X` is the scenario index.

 ```R